Game Review Information

 Watching ads are always going to be a buzzkill though.

 You can pay money to get rid of ads by buying some in game currency.
-In summary, the price was OK, I suppose.

 Overall Thoughts on Meow Match